 Portions of the Great Lakes shorelines are characterized by non-eroding bedrock, such as metamorphic and igneous rocks.
-This hard rock is very resistant to storm induced erosion and does not erode measurably in a 20 or 30 year period, the typically lifespan of a FEMA FIRM.
+This hard rock is very resistant to storm induced erosion and does not erode measurably over the typically lifespan of a FEMA FIRM.
 Therefore erosion assessments are not required for this shore type.

-D.3.7.2.8 Open Coast Wetlands
+D.3.7.2.8 Coastal Wetlands